UbiquityRobotics/ubiquity_main/git_workflow.md

 cause great consternation as the broken code propogates to other developers.

-As more devlopers pile onto a project, the single master workflow starts to break down.
+As more developers pile onto a project, the single master workflow starts to break down.
 The next workflow is a nested workflow where there are one or more integration branches that people merge to.
 When the code in the integration branch is deemed